FAQ – About profiles based on video games

-This is the same sort of continuity management as employed by Marvel, where the general events did happen but not necessarily exactly as chronicled.
+This is the same sort of continuity management as employed by Marvel, where the general events did happen but perhaps not *exactly* as chronicled.

 This is also coherent with the compression discussed above.
 The actual world of Azeroth is way bigger, more complex and more populated than what is rendered in a simplified and scaled-down manner in the video game so it remains playable.

 With our choice to make the levelling mechanics largely translate as Hero Points, a rough formula between HPs and level becomes useful.

 Possible rules of thumb, based on the notion that the Player Character is a big-time hero rather than one adventurer among thousands of equally skilled mercenaries, are :

 - A level 1 character has 15-ish HPs.

 - A character at the level cap has 100-ish HPs.

 - The “boss level” characters such as Thrall might have up to 150, though 120 is more likely since they’re also likely to have higher APs than Player Characters.
 We also assume that the power they display as raid bosses is exaggerated for gameplay reasons.

 As of this writing the level cap is 100, so a formula would be a straightforward (15+(lvl * 0.85)).
 Back in the days of Classic WoW it would have been (15+(lvl * 1.35))

 Mounts in WoW are purely cosmetic manifestations of a movement speed buff (and, eventually, flight).